MahdiBabaei78/MahdiBabaei78.github.io/index.md

 # Mahdi Babaei
 ## B.Sc. - Electrical Engineering - Sharif University of Technology

-I graduated with a degree in Electrical Engineering from Sharif University of Technology, Iran, in 2023.
-Since then, I have been an **independent researcher** and am currently working as a remote intern at the University of British Columbia.
+I graduated with a degree in **Electrical Engineering** from **Sharif University of Technology**, Iran, in 2023.
+Since then, I have been an **independent researcher** and am currently working as a remote intern at the **University of British Columbia**.
 My project aims to identify the most effective electrical vestibular stimulation for Parkinson's patients to enhance behavioral metrics, such as motor vigor and response time, using a weakly supervised approach.

 You can click on the [Projects](./projects.md) page to see the details of my work.

 Additionally, here is my four-page [CV](/MahdiBabaei_CV.pdf).

+If you're interested in learning more about me, my research experiences, and my personality, feel free to set a meeting.
 You can reach me at:

 1. Main: [mahdibabaeiee@gmail.com](mailto:mahdibabaeiee@gmail.com)